Skip to main content

 Triggers

-If Dashboard detects a collision of these values for enrolled or enrolling devices, an alert may be displayed with a link to filter the Clients list down to those devices which are suspect.
+If Dashboard detects a collision of these values for enrolled or enrolling devices, an alert may be displayed with a link to filter the clients list down to those devices which are suspected.
 These values are important for both SM and other software; on mobile devices, these values can affect the device's ability to connect to the cellular grid.

 Triggers

-Systems manager uses a variety of uniquely identifying values from clients to attempt to determine a device's hardware identity for pairing against it's Systems Manager identity during enrollments or re-enrollments.
+During enrollments or re-enrollments, Systems Manager uses a variety of uniquely identifying values from clients to attempt to determine a device's hardware identity for pairing against it's Systems Manager identity.
 On desktop machines, this is usually the BIOS UUID (Universally Unique Identifier).
 On mobile devices, this is usually the IMEI (International Mobile station Equipment Identity).
 This alert triggers when a device’s UUID or IMEI cannot be detected.

 Troubleshooting Steps